 - The execution cost of DR migration is quite low, thus giving more profit.

-Migrating your DR to the cloud is a smarter move so as to keep all your data safe from any & all calamities that come your way.
+Migrating your DR to the cloud is a smarter move to keep all your data safe from any & all calamities that come your way.
 But doing it smartly isn’t such a piece of cake & you need professional help for it.
 Digital Alpha is here to help you every step of your way.
-We can help in designing & setup of your foundational enterprise cloud infrastructure with the help of management groups, subscriptions, security, identity, networking, connectivity, and more.
+We can help in designing & setup your foundational enterprise cloud infrastructure with the help of management groups, subscriptions, security, identity, networking, connectivity, and more.
 By assessing & defining the ideal migration strategy for your DR applications, we also design & implement your database.
 We ensure safer storage replication & implementation of application DR using cloud services tooling.